-Appendices

-A. Data Sets for Archive at RFCs A- 1 ---------------------------------- -- -------------
+1 Introduction

-- 1. Introduction.
-This directive specifies national instructions on operations at river forecast centers (RFC) in National Oceanic and Atmospheric Administration's (NOAA) National Weather Service (NWS).
+This directive specifies national instructions on operations at River Forecast Centers (RFC) in National Oceanic and Atmospheric Administration's (NOAA) National Weather Service (NWS).
 It ensures basic consistency among all centers while providing flexibility to account for user requirements in each RFC area.
-Instructions on content of RFC products are described in NWS Instruction 10-912, River Forecast Center Product Specification and NWS Instruction 10-913, River Forecast Center Product Examples.
-This directive provides instructions on key RFC operations supporting provision of those products and services. - 2.
-Staff Operational Responsibilities and Specialty Areas.
+Instructions on content of RFC products are described in NWS Instruction 10-912, River Forecast Center Product Specification and NWS Instruction 10-913, River Forecast Center Product Examples, as well as a few web-based products that are mosaicked to national scale and described in NWS Instruction 10-932, National Hydrologic Web Products Specification.
+This directive provides instructions on key RFC operations supporting provision of those products and services.

+2 Staff Operational Responsibilities and Specialty Areas

 Operational staff responsibilities specified here are common to all RFCs.
+Many centers have unique staff responsibilities which account for hydroclimatological characteristics and specialized requirements of core partners and other users in the RFC area.

+2.1 Hydrologist In Charge

+The Hydrologist in Charge (HIC) provides oversight and management for all activities in the RFC, and has ultimate responsibility for quality of services provided by the RFC.
+The HIC manages RFC involvement in cooperative efforts with Weather Forecast Offices (WFOs) and other NWS offices, as well as water-oriented agencies outside the NWS (e.g., universities, private sector groups, international groups).
+As needed, HICs participate in research and development activities, and work operational shifts as well.

+2.2 Development and Operations Hydrologist

+The Development and Operations Hydrologist (DOH) is part of the RFC management team, and among other managerial functions, directs the implementation and operational support for hydrologic and hydraulic forecasting technology employed at the RFC.
+The DOH is the point of contact for research activities at the RFC.
+These efforts include outreach, publication, and collaboration with science and research groups within NOAA, as well as partner agencies and academic institutions outside NOAA.
+The DOH also oversees training activities for the RFC staff, and ensures hydrologic training to the staff of supporting WFOs as requested.
+He/she works operational forecast shifts as needed.

+2.3 Service Coordination Hydrologist

-Many centers have unique staff responsibilities which account for hydroclimatological characteristics and specialized requirements of partners and other users in the RFC area. - 2.1 Hydrologist In Charge.
-The hydrologist in charge (HIC) provides oversight and management for all activities in the RFC, and has ultimate responsibility for quality of hydrologic and hydrometeorological services provided by the RFC.
-The HIC manages RFC involvement in cooperative efforts with weather forecast offices (WFO) and other NWS offices as well as water-oriented agencies outside the NWS. - 2.2 Development and Operations Hydrologist.
-The development and operations hydrologist (DOH) is part of the RFC management team, and among other managerial functions, directs the implementation and operational support for hydrologic forecasting technology employed in the RFC such as the NWS river forecast system (NWSRFS).
-He/she performs operational forecast operations, including the hydrometeorological analysis and support (HAS) function.
-The DOH is the point of contact for hydrologic research publications and other scientific developments of the RFC, oversees training activities for the RFC staff, and ensures hydrologic training to the staff of supporting WFOs as requested. - 2.3 Service Coordination Hydrologist.
-The service coordination hydrologist (SCH) is part of the RFC management team and leads the RFC effort to (1) make partners and other users aware of NWS hydrologic capabilities (2) seek out and understand partner/user needs, and (3) provide technical guidance to partners and other users.
-The SCH provides WFOs with technical guidance and training assistance needed for effective hydrologic science and service outreach.
+The Service Coordination Hydrologist (SCH) is part of the RFC management team and leads the RFC effort to (1) make partners and other users aware of NWS hydrologic capabilities, (2) seek out and understand partner/user needs, and (3) provide technical guidance to partners and other users.
+In coordination with WFO Service Hydrologists (SH) or Hydrologic Focal Points (HFP), the SCH provides WFOs with technical guidance and training assistance needed for effective hydrologic science and service outreach.
 The SCH also assists the HIC in interactions with partner agencies, including other organizations within NOAA.
-He/she works occasional operational forecast shifts, including the hydrometeorological analysis and support (HAS) function. - 2.4 Senior Hydrologic Forecaster.
+He/she works operational forecast shifts as needed.

+2.4 Senior Hydrologic Forecaster

 Senior hydrologic forecasters serve as the lead hydrologic forecasters in daily RFC shift operations, and are ultimately responsible for timeliness and accuracy of the river forecasts issued by their shift.
-A senior hydrologic forecaster may work HAS shifts as required.
+Senior hydrologic forecasters perform hydrologic forecasting operations as outlined in section 2.6 below.
+As needed, they may also work hydrometeorological analysis and support (HAS) shifts (outlined in section 2.7 below) if qualified per the Hydrology Professional Development Series 1 (PDS 1) and in accordance with local Office Training Plans (OTPs) (ref.
+NWS Instruction 20-106, Office Training Plans).